dglaubman/structure_editor/positions_api.md

 * Filter -- applies a predicate function to its input position.
 Losses for which the predicate is true are written to the position.
 * Branch -- chooses one of its two input positions, based on a criterion.
 One of the positions may be marked as the default.

-Positions may be created, retrieved, modified, or deleted via the API.
-(Note: Contract positions are managed indirectly thru Contracts API.)
+Positions may be created, retrieved, modified, or deleted via the API.  git add s (Note: Contract positions are managed indirectly thru Contracts API.)

 A Position corresponds to a node in a directed acyclic graph, where the edges consist of arrows from the position to its input position(s).